ITA-Dnipro/Dp-207_Python/documentation/SRS.md

 - A message with the chosen rate is shown;
 - If a user has already rated the hotel, they cannot rate it again;
 - To leave a comment, users fill the text input field and press the "Add Comment" button;
-- When "Rate" or/and "Add Comment" button is pressed the input data is saved in the database;
+- When "Rate" or/and "Add Comment" button is pressed the input data is saved in the database.

 3. Restaurants application
    <br>